retrocomputacion/retrobbs/readme.md

 `config.ini` parameter keys: NONE

 ### Function EXIT:
-Shows the logoff prompt, and terminates the connection if the user confirms to do so.
+Shows the logoff prompt and terminates the connection if the user confirms to do so.

 `config.ini` parameter keys: NONE

 ### Function SLIDESHOW:
-Display/streams all the supported files in the specified directory in sequential (alphabetical) order, user must press `RETURN` to skip to the next file.
+Display/streams all the supported files in the specified directory in sequential (alphabetical) order, the user must press `RETURN` to skip to the next file.

 Supported filetypes are:
 - *ArtStudio*, *Advanced Art Studio*, *Koala Paint*, *GIF*, *PNG* and *JPEG* images